For adult children with aging parents

 Think of your Heritage Curator as your parent's new pen pal — someone who asks about their first car, remembers the grandchildren's names, shares photos from their own life, and writes back like someone who genuinely cares.
 Not a form to fill out.
 A real person who shows up in their inbox every week.

-Every curator completes a 40-hour training in narrative interviewing and American cultural history.
+Every curator brings over 15 years of experience working with older adults, plus specialized training in narrative interviewing, emotional wellbeing, and American cultural history.
 AI helps us analyze emotional patterns in the background — but your parent always speaks with a person.

 Curators like Molly (former journalist, loves old jazz), James (ex-librarian, knows every World Series winner since 1975), and Sarah (has a rescue labrador named Charlie, bakes sourdough on Sundays).